peymanplvnzd47/OON/README.md

-# Clone the repository to your local machine.
-Install the necessary dependencies (provide instructions if any).
-Run the simulator with your desired configurations.
-Explore the generated results and analyze network behavior.
-Usage
-Include instructions on how to use the simulator, specifying how to configure the network layout, set transceiver types, generate traffic, and analyze results.

 # Contribution
 Contributions to OON are welcome!
-If you'd like to contribute, please follow these guidelines (provide guidelines if any).
+If you'd like to contribute, please contact kianphysics@gmail.com

-# License
+# Ownership and Authorship

-Specify the license under which the project is distributed.
+The code in this project is authored by Peyman Pahlevanzadeh and is protected under applicable copyright laws.

 Contact
-If you have any questions or suggestions regarding OON, feel free to contact [maintainer's name/email].
+If you have any questions or suggestions regarding OON, feel free to contact kianphysics@gmail.com.